-Select the correct SP and access the Urine Collection module.
+Select an SP with a blue UC circle and access the Urine Collection module.

-To select an SP, use the up and down keys to move up and down the list until the correct SP is highlighted or drag the mouse arrow to the correct SP and right click.
+To select an SP, use the up and down keys to move up and down the list until the correct SP is highlighted, or drag the mouse arrow to the correct SP and right click.
 To access the Urine Collection module, drag the mouse arrow to {Urine Collection} and left click or left click and type [C/c].